Container Tomato Gardening

 Right now it is snowing to beat the band outside, yet Lowe's has patio tomatoes on sale right now for $7.
 Go figure.
 Who the hell wants a tomato plant in the NE at the beginning of February?
 Me that's who.

 I am going there tomorrow and buying one.
 Where am I going to put it?
-Why on the top shelf of my 4-Tier Mini Greenhouse of course.
-LOL.
-And don't think I am the only lunatic in this apartment building.
+Why on the top shelf of my greenhouse, of course.
+Don't think I am the only lunatic in this apartment building.

 My next door neighbor bought one for his apartment, which he put in his living room and my girlfriend who lives at the other end of the building bought one that she keeps on her balcony.
 She only uses hers during the spring and summer when it's warmer.